gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the requesting group member is configured exclusively as monitor, the Group Manager replies with a 4.00 (Bad Request) error response.

-2. Otherwise, depending on the policies configured (OPT8):
+2. Otherwise, depending on the configured policies (OPT8), the Group Manager takes one of the following actions.

     a.
-Either the Group Manager replies to the group member with a 4.00 (Bad Request) error response, and rekeys the whole OSCORE group as discussed in {{sec-group-rekeying-process}};
+The Group Manager rekeys the OSCORE group.
+That is, the Group Manager generates new group keying material for that group (see {{sec-group-rekeying-process}}), and replies to the group member with a group rekeying message as defined in {{sec-group-rekeying-process}}, providing the new group keying material.
+Then, the Group Manager rekeys the rest of the OSCORE group, as discussed in {{sec-group-rekeying-process}}.

     b.
-Or the Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.
+The Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, the CBOR Map in the response payload includes a single parameter 'clientId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.

 # Retrieval of Public Keys of Group Members # {#sec-pub-keys}